-Saudi Arabia profile - Timeline - BBC News
+Saudi Arabia profile

 2015 March - Saudi Arabia launches campaign of air strikes against Houthi rebels in Yemen.

-2015 April - In a major generational shift, King Salman appoints his nephew, Interior Minister Mohammed bin Nayef, as crown prince.

-2015 May - Two suicide bomb attacks on Shia mosques in Eastern Province kill at least 25 people, claimed by Saudi branch of Islamic Group Sunni extremist group.
+2015 May - Two suicide bomb attacks on Shia mosques in Eastern Province kill at least 25 people, claimed by the Saudi branch of Islamic Group Sunni extremist group.

 2015 September - Hundreds die in stampede near Mecca during annual Hajj pilgrimage, days after 109 people perished when a crane collapsed at the Grand Mosque, raising further concerns about safety standards during these mass events.

-2015 November - Women stand in municipal elections for first time, 20 are elected.
+2015 November - Women stand in municipal elections for the first time, 20 are elected.

 2016 January - Crowds in Tehran set Saudi embassy alight in protest at execution of Shia cleric Nimr al-Nimr, which also prompted Shia demonstrations in Iraq and Lebanon.
 Saudi Arabia breaks off diplomatic relations with Iran.